 Dorian, the Prince, nominates Celaena as his champion in a gruelling competition to fight for the title of the King’s Champion – but more importantly, her freedom.
 Should she win the competition, she will be forced to serve the king for four years before being granted her freedom again.

 The champions are made up of soldiers, criminals or noblemen, but they all have one thing in common – they are the best at what they do.
 For most, that means fighting and killing so Celaena must keep her wits about her.

 I loved Throne of Glass for a multitude of reasons but number one has to be Celaena herself.
-It’s been a while since I have been so in awe of a character and so desperately wanted to be them/their friend/THEIR SLAVE.
+It’s been a while since I have been so in awe of a character and so desperately wanted to be them/their friend/THEIR SERVANT.
 When people ask which character you’d most want to meet in real life, I often struggle to think of someone from my recent reads, but not anymore.

 Celaena is a strong female lead, and pretty much instantly became my favourite female protagonist.
 She’s intelligent, headstrong, witty and fierce; everything you’d want from your story’s heroine.
 She is not just fighting for her freedom but also her life but she isn’t the sort of person who’ll tear down anyone in her path.